 There is no better fragrance for the home than fresh baked bread and there is no better bread than a homemade loaf fresh out of the oven.
 It’s hard to purchase bread in the stores once you taste the freshness of homemade bread.

 This Einkorn Milk and Honey Bread is so good I usually double the recipe.
 It is perfect for sandwiches but also makes incredible toast, bread pudding or French toast.
+But you can’t beat snacking on a slice with garlic butter sauce or herbed olive oil.

 A good deal of the richness in this bread comes from the milk and honey but the secret ingredient is the einkorn flour.
 Einkorn flour gives this bread an incredible flavor and richness that modern flour just cannot match.